 Over the past 10 years Macquarie Law School has grown significantly in its teaching enterprise.
 This was primarily demonstrated in strong growth in domestic undergraduate student load and associated revenue.
-This, combined with a large casualised teaching workforce, has enabled the Law School to aim to become a significant financial contributor to the University.
+This has enabled the Law School to aim to become a significant financial contributor to the University.

-The current physical environment for Law School staff and students severely limits the School's capacity to achieve its strategic goals in the coming years, as well as presenting compliance and Work Health and Safety concerns for the University.
+The previous physical environment for Law School staff and students severely limited the School's capacity to achieve its strategic goals, as well as presenting compliance and Work Health and Safety challenges for the University.

-The Law School building redevelopment proposes a Law School Hub, which aims to bring industry and the professions to Macquarie University.
+The Law School building redevelopment project has created a Law School Hub, which aims to bring industry and the professions to Macquarie University.
 The Law School Hub also aims to develop collocated partnerships.
 The first of these is a partnership with DLA-Piper to provide low-cost family law services, the following link explains the initiative Wallumatta Legal